qwx9/strangepg/README.md

 ## Graph manipulation

-strangepg embeds a simple graph manipulation language, which presents tags as tables (associative arrays) and provides means to manipulate the graph and its properties via those tags.
+strangepg embeds a simple graph manipulation language, which presents GFA tags as tables (associative arrays) and provides means to manipulate the graph and its properties via those and additional tags.
 Using it involves typing commands in the text prompt of the status window.